 Crossing elephants warning sign

-The simple rule of thumb is that the speed limit for urban areas is 60km/hr, 120km/hr for sealed roads away from urban areas, or 100km/hr for gravel roads.
-There are two caveats to this.
-First, always observe road signs when it comes to speed limits, as these can vary according to local conditions of which you may not be aware.
-Secondly, as we said earlier, if you’re traveling on a gravel road, the actual speed limit is simply an upper limit and we strongly recommend that you travel considerably slower.
+There are two overall caveats to these rules.
+First, always observe road signs when it comes to speed limits, as they can vary according to local conditions you might not be aware of.
+Secondly, if you’re traveling on a gravel road, the speed limit is simply an upper limit and we strongly recommend that you drive much slower.
+Most 4WD rental companies require that you travel no faster than 80km per hour on gravel roads.

 9. Do I Need an International Driver’s License?